michelleklum/cs124-lab3/design/design.md

 Also, in Lab 1, we had a checkbox icon indicating the completion status of the task open in the View Task Page.
 However, during user testing, we observed that many users actually attempted to use that View Task Page checkbox icon to edit the status of their task.
 That was problematic because the checkbox is disabled on the View Task Page; a user isn't supposed to edit their task while on this page.
 So, to reduce confusion, for Lab 2, we decided to change the View Task Page task completion status icon into icons that are used solely on this View Task Page.

 In Lab 3, we added priorities for each task.
 In the View Task Page, the prioirity of their task is stated next to the exclamation icon.
+There are four priority options: no priority (default option when creating a new task), low priority, medium priority, and high priority.

 <img src="view_task_page_final_lab_3.png" alt="View Task Page Lab 3 Final Version" width="200px">